 Archangelos Village & 7 Springs

-The Seven Springs is located near the village of Archangelos, 30 km from the center of Rhodes city.
+The Seven Springs is located near the village of Archangelos, 30 km from the center of Rhodes town.
 The route to the Seven Wells and the ravine with the plane and pine trees are of great natural beauty and a great place for some cool rest.

-Archangelos village houses a magnificent Church with a mosaic floor, quite unique for a Greek Orthodox Church, and is also famous for its handcrafted and painted ceramics that you can find in the shops.
+Archangelos village houses a magnificent Church with a mosaic floor, unique for a Greek Orthodox Church, and is also famous for its handcrafted and painted ceramics that you can find in the shops.

 Day 5 on Rhodes Island – Visit Symi Island

 Take the daily boat from Mandrakia, Rhode’s main port to stunning Symi island.
-Symi’s port is famous for its beautiful colorful neoclassic buildings, swimming on remote beaches that are only accessible by boats, such as Maroni and Agios Georgios Dysalonas.
+Symi’s port is famous for its beautiful colorful neoclassic buildings, and for swimming on remote beaches that are only accessible by boats, such as Maroni and Agios Georgios Dysalonas.

-Visit the impressive Monastery of Panormitis, the Archaeological and Folklore Museum, the Maritime Museum of Symi, and explore the 6 magnificent villages on Symi.
+Visit the impressive Monastery of Panormitis, the Archaeological and Folklore Museum, and the Maritime Museum of Symi, and explore the 6 magnificent villages on Symi.